The Path of Life

 “The heart is more deceitful than all else and is desperately sick; who can understand it?
 I, the Lord, search the heart, I test the mind, to give to each person according to his ways, according to the results of his deeds.”
 Jeremiah 17:9-10 NASB

-God knows we cannot see as He sees, because His thoughts and ways are truly higher than our thoughts and earthly actions There’s a song that starts “Let God arise and His enemies be scattered.”
-It may better state “and our enemies be scattered”.
-There remains enemies of His people that must be scattered by the brilliance of His life and light.
-God is at rest with no enemies but there remains enemies to His kingdom within and without.
+God knows we cannot see as He sees, because His thoughts and ways are truly higher than our thoughts and earthly actions.
+There’s a song that starts “Let God arise and His enemies be scattered.”
+It may be better stated, “and our enemies be scattered”.
+There remain enemies of His people that must be scattered by the brilliance of His life and light.
+God is at rest with no enemies, but there remain enemies to His kingdom within and without.

 If God is at rest, totally in charge of everything, what power can come against the God of the universe?
 Jesus Christ our Lord holds the priestly position of intercession for us against our enemies.
 He takes on our battles as we love and yield to Him.
 The adversary may rule the earth as a roaring dragon in the world, bringing adversity that is His battle within and without.
 Christ remains by our side as He takes us through rather than out of our trials and challenges.

 God leaves us in the battle brought by our circumstances, if not our choices, until this refining process has done its work.
-Such adversity brings growth in character, maturing a child, natural or spiritual, more rapidly than blessings do.
-We need both but this truth is hard for some to accept.
+Such adversity brings character growth, maturing a child, natural or spiritual, more rapidly than blessings do.
+We need both, but this truth is hard for some to accept.
 Thankfully, God is able to reveal His thoughts and ways to His people.
 He has a very unique and specific path for each of us.
 His ultimate purpose is for His saints to have purified hearts without guile, prepared to bring redemption for all.

 We need to stay in God’s school to become like Abraham, a Friend of God who understood God’s heart: